sajeelmalik/Django-Unchained/README.md

 ## Django

+### Goals
+Following the detailed instructions, developers should be able to:

+- Initialize a Django project with all of the initial dependencies

+- Understand the importance and utility of virtual environments for Python projects

+- Create a *superuser* to access the Admin portal built into Django

+- Connect a database to a Django project and use the admin portal to add data items

+- Generate routes, views, and templates to dynamically create page elements

+- Send data to their views and templates, both basically and iteratively

 ## *Developers*

-Jimmy Tu - *initial work*
-Sajeel Malik - update Python programming; add additional notes and content for Flask; create Django modules
+Jimmy Tu - *initial work* - create detailed Python and Flask activities Sajeel Malik - update Python programming; add additional notes and content for Flask; create Django modules and write Django instructions